tamasgal/km3pipe/doc/pipeline.rst

 but a different filename can be chosen when creating the ``Pipeline`` instance using ``Pipeline(configfile='your_desired_filename.toml')``.

+TOML does not support variables, but a section called ``[VARIABLES]`` can be defined and those will be substituted when used in other (module) sections.

 Here is an example of the file:

 .. literalinclude:: ../examples/nogallery/pipeline.toml